 He is particularly interested in extensive periods of backpacking and budget travel, although he also seizes any opportunity for shorter stints in various European countries.

-Countries visited: Antigua, Argentina, Austria, the Bahamas, Belgium, Bhutan, Brazil, Brunei, Cambodia, Canada, China, Croatia, Cuba, Egypt, France, Germany, Greece, Italy, Jamaica, Japan, Jordan, Laos, Malaysia (West and Borneo), Mexico, Monaco, Myanmar/Burma, Nepal, Netherlands, Peru, St Lucia, Singapore, South Korea, Spain, Sweden, Switzerland, Thailand, Turkey, UK, USA, Vatican City, Vietnam.
+Countries visited: Antigua, Argentina, Austria, the Bahamas, Belgium, Bhutan, Brazil, Brunei, Cambodia, Canada, China, Croatia, Cuba, Egypt, France, Germany, Greece, Italy, Jamaica, Japan, Jordan, Laos, Malaysia (West and Borneo), Mexico, Monaco, Morocco, Myanmar (Burma), Nepal, Netherlands, Peru, St Lucia, Singapore, South Korea, Spain, Sweden, Switzerland, Thailand, Turkey, UK, Ukraine, USA, Vatican City, Vietnam.